By Connie Timpson/Sr. Instructor The Leader’s Institute

 - Be clear and concise.
 Get to the point!
 No one has time for rambling, and please don’t confuse me.

 - Deliver your message with energy passion.
 Infuse the presentation with energy, and persuade me to fall in love with the issue.

-Now the caveat – forget the camera, while it records every stray-hair, slip of the tongue, and silly question that sometimes leaks out when the red light turns on.
+Now the caveat – forget the camera, while it records every stray-hair, slip of the tongue, and a silly question that sometimes leaks out when the red light turns on.

 Speaking To An Audience Or To A Camera

 Promise expertise, energy, passion and depth – and deliver on the promise.
 Every audience is assailed with zillions of images and messages every day.
-As a presenter, you are competing against everything from Smart Phones to the sleep deprived person who stayed up all night sending proposals and email to clients trying to land the next big job.
+As a presenter, you are competing against everything from Smart Phones to the sleep-deprived person who stayed up all night sending proposals and email to clients trying to land the next big job.
 Your audience needs to feel that you have something they need, that something exciting is about to happen.
 If you are passionate and excited about what you say – your audience will put down their Blackberry’s and be excited with you.